 Alone in the Dark is a survival horror game developed by Infogrames Europe and published by I-Motion in 1992.

 The master of the manor has allegedly committed suicide inside his home.
 Playing as either the master’s niece or a private investigator, you must investigate the mysterious death.
 After entering the house, the door slams shut, trapping you inside.
-You soon find out that the local rumors about the house are true and it is inhabited by all manner of things that go bump in the night.
-Playing through a multi-floor mansion you must survive long enough to solve the puzzles that will free you from the house.
-As you explore you find items, documents, weapons, and hideous creatures.
-You do not necessarily need a weapon as you can fight with your bare hands, but it helps.
-Not all enemies can be dispatched using brute force so you’ll have to play it smart.
-The game also requires a bit of inventory management, but don’t worry, you can always come back and retrieve discarded items.
+You soon find out that the local rumors about the place are true, and it is inhabited by all manner of things that go bump in the night.
+Playing through a multi-floor mansion, you must survive long enough to solve the puzzles that will free you from the house.
+As you explore, you find items, documents, weapons, and hideous creatures.
+You can fight with your bare hands, so you do not necessarily need a weapon, but it helps.
+Not all enemies can be dispatched using brute force, so you’ll have to play it smart.
+The game also requires inventory management, but don’t worry; you can always come back and retrieve discarded items.
 Strongly influenced by the works of Edgar Allen Poe and H.P.
 Lovecraft, the game is a truly spine-tingling experience.

 Review by: Tasha

 The actions don't work.
 I can search and get the oil lamp, but I can not push the dresser or open the chest to get the rifle.

 Even though I love horror games (and movies), this one has a TERRIBLE GAMEPLAY.
 Not worth it ...